Singapore Civil Defence Force: Misconduct

 On 19 December 2011, former commissioner Peter Lim Sin Pang was arrested on graft charges in connection with an IT contract.
 Lim was dismissed from service in August 2013.
 He was sentenced to jail for six months.

 On 13 May 2018, full-time national serviceman Corporal Kok Yuen Chin drowned in a fire station's pump well during a ragging incident when his colleagues attempted to celebrate his transition to an operationally ready reservist.
 Those involved were arrested, charged in court and jailed.
 Two of them have been dismissed from service.

-Fatalities
+Deaths whilst on duty

+In late January 2006, SGT Shaik Amran Bin Shaik Jamal from Woodlands Fire Station was killed in a traffic accident when the SCDF Light Fire Attack Vehicle or Red Rhino, was travelling fast towards Woodlands Square.

 On 9 December 2022, full-time national serviceman Corporal Edward H Go (Chinese: 吴宏泽; pinyin: Wú Hóngzé) fell unconscious during a firefighting operation at a residential building in Bukit Merah; he was later pronounced dead in hospital.
 Reported by the press as being the first SCDF member to have died during an operation, Go was posthumously promoted to Sergeant(1) and granted a ceremonial funeral.

-SCDF Commissioner Eric Yap paid tribute to Sgt (1) Edward Go on his ceremonial funeral and said in his speech that he offered condolences to Sgt (1) Go’s family, loved ones and friends, adding that his death has also hit those in the SCDF hard.
+SCDF Commissioner Eric Yap paid tribute to SGT(1) Edward Go on his ceremonial funeral and said in his speech that he offered condolences to SGT(1) Go’s family, loved ones and friends, adding that his death has also hit those in the SCDF hard.
 "We will remember Sgt Edward’s selflessness, professionalism and commitment.
 For those of us who knew him personally, they will remember how proud he was to be a firefighter,” the commissioner added further.

+On 16 May 2024, SCDF regular Captain Tay Xue Qin Kenneth (Chinese: 郑学勤; pinyin: Zhèngxuéqín), 30, who was assigned to SCDF Marine Division died while fighting a fire on a Chinese flagged supertanker ship, Sheng Hang Hua 6, that was anchored in the southwest of Singapore at 12:15 am.
+While the firefighting operation was ongoing, another team of firefighters entering the engine room to support the operation found Tay lying at the bottom of a ship staircase.
+Tay was evacuated by SCDF Marine Fire Vessel to Pasir Panjang Ferry Terminal and conveyed by an SCDF ambulance to National University Hospital.
+He died at around 5:50am.
+He was reported in the media as the second SCDF personnel to have died during an operation & received a ceremonial funeral.